 In most cases, very strong bonds are made between the player and his billet family as well as the player’s family.
 These relationships will often carry on for years after the player has graduated from the team.
 Billet families can be seen following “their” player in his future career in college, semi-pro or pro.
 Our players have proven to be great role models for younger children in the billet home demonstrating hard work and determination to achieve tough goals.

 What is Expected?

-The player needs a room of his own or can share a room with another team member.
-He needs a bed and dresser and some closet space.
+The player needs a room of his own with a bed and dresser and some closet space.
 The billet family is required to provide meals for the player (occasionally it will be the responsibility of the player to prepare his own meal).
 Players are expected to provide their own personal care items, cell phones, media equipment and to take care of their own transportation needs (most will have their own vehicle).
 A set of house rules and expectations will go a long way to help a player prepare for his new surroundings.